Destination: Wisconsin, Indiana, Chicago

 Chicago, of course has had mobster tours for many years.
 Nearly as soon as the gunshot wounds healed from gang fights in the twenties and thirties, Chicago started cashing in on its reputation as capitol of crime.
 Boosting that business, the movie gives us some nice glimpses of Chicago’s El and the Public Library.

-And Indiana gets into the act because Dillinger was born there, so there state Archives will run special exhibits this summer.
+And Indiana gets into the act because Dillinger was born there, so their state Archives ran special exhibits the summer the film was released.

 My own town of Tucson does its bit for Dillinger’s fame with yearly Dillinger days at the Hotel Congress.
 The gang was staying there when a fire smoked them out and law officers discovered their heavy suitcases were packing lead (so to speak).